gazi04/KeshilliRektoreve/README.md

 # Rectors' Council Web Application

-This is a Laravel project designed for [briefly describe the project's purpose or what it does].

 ## Getting Started

 Follow these steps to get your project up and running on your local machine.